Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Checking of selection criteria and weighting scheme

-We next apply a more stringent selection criterion, analogous to that adopted by Darling (2025).
+We apply a stringent selection criterion, analogous to that adopted by \citep{Darling_2025}.
 Since the simulated noise level in our model is reduced by a factor of three relative to \textit{Gaia}-CRF3, we impose a proportional constraint on the proper motion amplitudes in order to preserve the ratio $|\mu|/\sigma_\mu$.

-Specifically, we select quasars with total proper motion amplitudes not exceeding $33~\mu$as\,yr$^{-1}$.
-This yields a sample of 84\,607 quasars, comparable in size to the sample analyzed in Sect.\ref{sec:truncatedGaia} and to that used by \cite{Darling_2025}.
+Specifically, we apply selection criteria to the previously simulated dataset, retaining only quasars with total proper motion amplitudes $\leq 33~\mu$as\,yr$^{-1}$.
+This yields a sample of 84,607 objects, comparable in size to both the subset analyzed in Sect.~\ref{sec:truncatedGaia} and that used by \cite{Darling_2025}.
 This allows us to assess, using simulated data, how such a strict selection affects the recovered GW signal.

 The statistical properties of this subsample are listed in Table \ref{tab:B2}.
-The upper panel of Fig.\ref{fig:B2} shows the recovered correlation components and the corresponding Hellings-Downs curve.
-The amplitude of the recovered correlation function is approximately an order of magnitude smaller than the injected model prediction, implying an underestimation of the GW strain amplitude by a factor of $\sqrt{10}$ (i.e., more than three).
+The upper panel of Fig.\ref{fig:B2} shows the recovered correlation components and the corresponding HD curve.
+The recovered HDC amplitude is suppressed by a factor of 20, meaning that the inferred GW strain amplitude is underestimated by a factor of nearly 4.5 (specifically, $\sqrt{20}$).

 In contrast, the lower panel of Fig.\ref{fig:B2} presents the VSH power spectrum.
 The quadrupolar ($\ell = 2$) harmonic remains suppressed by approximately a factor of two relative to the expected model value, corresponding to an underestimation of the GW amplitude by roughly $\sqrt{2}$.
 However, the power of higher-order harmonics, particularly $\ell = 5$ and $\ell = 7$, increases by a factor of 2--3.
 This indicates a pronounced non-uniformity in the sky distribution and in the error properties of the selected sample, leading to the appearance of spurious high-order modes.

 These results demonstrate that strong selection cuts on proper motion amplitude introduce significant non-uniformity in the sky distribution of quasars and systematically suppress the low-degree harmonics that encode the GW signal.